patrickbucher/docs/R/R.md

     seq(from = 1, to = 10, length.out = 4) # 1 4 7 10

-Make a sequence with a specific length and step size, but ommit the upper
+Make a sequence with a specific length and step size, but omit the upper
 boundry:

     seq(from = 1, by = 2, length.out = 5) # 1 3 5 7 9